Bestiary

 Drowned Woman

-Found by a Novice in 32 A.S., the Drowned Woman hid in the sands of Silwan’s beach.
+Found by a Novice in 32 AS, the Drowned Woman hid in the sands of Silwan’s beach.
 It was reportedly quite weak, unable to do much damage and requiring a substantial amount of time to regenerate from a regular injury.

 However, one aspect of this Beast stands out: the human parts of the Drowned Woman were apparently bloated.
 Notably, it takes at least three days for a human to begin to bloat underwater, at which point the internal organs have been decomposing for two days minimum.